vladc73/MultiCloud-DevOps-AI-project/README.md

 # Hello, I'm Vladimir
-I recently completed the MultiCloud, DevOps and AI project with a profound interest in technology and a dedication to solving complex problems in the cloud.
+I recently completed the MultiCloud, DevOps, and AI project with a profound interest in technology and a dedication to solving complex problems in the cloud.

 ## Objective
 My journey in Information Technology has led me to develop a passion for cloud computing, and I am now eager to transition into this field, specifically aiming to be a Cloud Administrator.